 - Students need to practice with the assessment tools & question type: Students (and you) need to practice with both the question types and the assessment tools before the exam.

 - Arrange for technical support for your students and yourself during the exam.

 Face the grading challenges

-The following measures can help you to minimize the time between the assessment and publishing the grade.
-The measures are divided into ideas that are relevant while constructing the questions and the exam/assignment, and ideas on optimizing the grading process.
+The following measures can help you to minimise the time between the assessment and publishing the grade.
+The measures are divided into ideas that are relevant while constructing the questions and the exam/assignment, and ideas on optimising the grading process.

 - Exam / assignment

 - Answer model / rubric / assessment sheet

 - Find teaching assistants (TAs) either via ESA in your faculty (e.g. TPM) or contract them via your department, early in the academic year (otherwise, they might have other plans).
 Train, supervise and exchange experience amongst TAs to ensure good quality and efficient grading and to update the answer model on the go.
 Your faculty can arrange a blended training for your TAs.

 - Fully organize and prepare the grading of the exam/assignment as well as the resit/addition.
 Organize help for the process long before TAs and colleagues plan their holidays.

 |Divide large questions into multiple smaller questions||Answers to short questions are more uniform and therefore faster to grade||Warning: Make sure that the answers of ‘analyse’ and ‘evaluate’ level questions are not unveiled by the follow-up questions: Students might not need the analyse-level of Bloom to determine the steps, since students receive hints on the steps by the a-b-c-d-subquestions|